 A bustling department store may not sound like a serene setting for a beauty treatment but tucked away behind Liberty's shoe department is a warren of elegant spaces offering treatments from the likes of Sunday Riley, Omorovicza and Rotation.
 For something seriously high-tech, opt for something from QMS' line of medicosmetic treatments.
 Each presses QMS' state-of-the-art products into the service of facials that are relaxing while delivering visible skin improvement.
 The signature treatment is the O2 Boost and Recharge facial: a bespoke procedure which tailors products and techniques to combat common skin stressors, including dehydration, acne and oiliness.

-Belgravia's chicest five-star spa, The Lanesborough Club & Spa, has teamed with the Luxury Aesthetics Group to introduce an exclusive new HydraFacial to London's beauty scene.
-Offered alongside the group's classic menu of relaxing yet highly effective treatments, the SW Ultimate HydraFacial follows a six-step process of super-serums, antioxidants, peptides and hyaluronic acid, alongside the application of LED light therapy, electro muscular stimulation and a 24-carat gold face mask.
-The result is a refreshed, rejuvenated complexion that is lifted, firmed and contoured.
+Belgravia's chicest five-star spa, The Lanesborough Club & Spa, offers an extensive menu of traditional and high-tech facials from some of the biggest names in the business, including Morpheus8, Tata Harper and Dermapen.
+The real jewel in the spa's crown, however, is the SW1 24 Carat Gold HydraFacial which is available exclusively at The Lanesborough.
+Following a six-step process of super-serums, antioxidants, peptides and hyaluronic acid, alongside the application of LED light therapy, electro-muscular stimulation and a 24-carat gold face mask, the result is a refreshed, rejuvenated complexion that is lifted, firmed and contoured.
 We guarantee you won't stop at just one.

 Skin Laundry, across London